-Within the context of PCTs and embedded research, where clinical research is performed as part of routine care, a researcher should consider the causal pathway from trial results to the initiation of a sustainable intervention in the design phase of a trial.
-Effectiveness research and implementation research may, in fact, produce stronger impacts when they are done together as opposed to separately (Glasgow et al. 2012), although this is rarely done (Curran et al. 2012; Brownson et al. 2013), and there is considerable room for improvement when it comes to designing a trial with dissemination in mind (Brownson et al. 2013).
+During the design phase of a PCT , a researcher should consider the causal pathway from trial results to the implementation of a sustainable intervention.
+Effectiveness research and implementation research may, in fact, produce stronger impacts when they are done together as opposed to separately (Glasgow et al. 2012), although this has not been done as frequently as may be desired (Curran et al. 2012; Brownson et al. 2013), and there is considerable room for improvement when it comes to designing a trial with dissemination in mind (Brownson et al. 2013).

 In PCTs and comparative effectiveness research “designs rely on controlling/ensuring delivery of the clinical intervention, albeit in a less restrictive setting, with little attention to implementation processes likely to be of relevance to transitioning the intervention to general practice settings.”
 (Curran et al. 2012).

 Expanding on the notion that uptake and implementation in routine care could be studied in conjunction with clinical effectiveness in a PCT, dissemination and implementation could be considered in the early stages of research design—even as part of research topic selection (Curran et al. 2012; Slutsky 2015).
 Potential issues related to dissemination and implementation could be considered at the design phase as they can be anticipated at many levels: from the patient, the clinicians and organizations delivering the interventions, the financial and political environment, and the broader social context (Glasgow et al. 2012).
 However, if the intervention is not effective, then there is a need to either pursue the development and testing of an alternative intervention or ensure that the existing intervention does not get taken up in practice; increased attention on “de-implementation” of ineffective practices has occurred as a result of the “Choosing Wisely” campaign and other efforts to reduce use.